Date of Easter: Early Roman tables and the development of the Dionysian tables

+Gregorian Calendar

 Apart from these churches on the eastern fringes of the Roman empire, by the tenth century all had adopted the Alexandrian Easter, which still placed the vernal equinox on 21 March, although Bede had already noted its drift in 725 – it had drifted even further by the 16th century.
 (Note: For example, in the Julian calendar, at Rome in 1550, the March equinox occurred on 11 March at 6:51 a.m. local mean time.)
 Worse, the reckoned Moon that was used to compute Easter was fixed to the Julian year by the 19-year cycle.
 That approximation built up an error of one day every 310 years, so by the 16th century the lunar calendar was out of phase with the real Moon by four days.

-The Gregorian Easter has been used since 1583 by the Roman Catholic Church and was adopted by most Protestant churches between 1753 and 1845.
+The Gregorian Easter has been used since 1583 by the Roman Catholic Church and was adopted by most Protestant churches between 1753 and 1869.